rsksmart/covalent-docs/docs/content/index.md

 [Check out projects](/project-showcase) built by our ecosystem of community developers who continue to astonish us with their creativity in using the Covalent API to power their dApps!

 &nbsp;
-## Service Partners
+## Our Network and Service Partners
+Covalent is pleased to partner with a number of [blockchain network providers](/network-partners), enabling them to launch with day-one analytics.

-Covalent is pleased to partner with industry-leading [service providers](/service-partners) offering complementary services to help host, manage and expand our best-in-class API.
+Covalent is also pleased to partner with industry-leading [service providers](/service-partners) offering complementary services to help host, manage and expand our best-in-class API.

 &nbsp;
 ## Overview